Dollar General (DG) Stock Slides as Market Rises: Facts to Know Before You Trade

-Dollar General (DG) closed at $116.84 in the latest trading session, marking a -0.65% move from the prior day.
-The stock fell short of the S&P 500, which registered a gain of 1.69% for the day.
-Meanwhile, the Dow experienced a rise of 1.04%, and the technology-dominated Nasdaq saw an increase of 2.43%.

-Heading into today, shares of the discount retailer had lost 7.37% over the past month, lagging the Retail-Wholesale sector's loss of 6.24% and the S&P 500's loss of 4.78% in that time.
+Heading into today, shares of the discount retailer had gained 0.69% over the past month, outpacing the Retail-Wholesale sector's loss of 2.12% and the S&P 500's loss of 1.85% in that time.

 Analysts and investors alike will be keeping a close eye on the performance of Dollar General in its upcoming earnings disclosure.
 The company's earnings report is set to go public on August 29, 2024.
-The company is expected to report EPS of $1.81, down 15.02% from the prior-year quarter.
-Alongside, our most recent consensus estimate is anticipating revenue of $10.39 billion, indicating a 6.05% upward movement from the same quarter last year.
+The company's upcoming EPS is projected at $1.81, signifying a 15.02% drop compared to the same quarter of the previous year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.39 billion, up 6.05% from the year-ago period.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $7.19 per share and a revenue of $41.06 billion, indicating changes of -4.77% and +6.11%, respectively, from the former year.
+DG's full-year Zacks Consensus Estimates are calling for earnings of $7.19 per share and revenue of $41.06 billion.
+These results would represent year-over-year changes of -4.77% and +6.11%, respectively.

-Investors might also notice recent changes to analyst estimates for Dollar General.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Dollar General.
+These revisions help to show the ever-changing nature of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.23% lower.
-Dollar General is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.23% lower.
+Dollar General is currently a Zacks Rank #4 (Sell).

-With respect to valuation, Dollar General is currently being traded at a Forward P/E ratio of 16.35.
-This represents a discount compared to its industry's average Forward P/E of 20.63.
+Investors should also note Dollar General's current valuation metrics, including its Forward P/E ratio of 17.14.
+This indicates a discount in contrast to its industry's Forward P/E of 21.56.

-We can also see that DG currently has a PEG ratio of 2.32.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-DG's industry had an average PEG ratio of 2.32 as of yesterday's close.
+Meanwhile, DG's PEG ratio is currently 2.43.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The average PEG ratio for the Retail - Discount Stores industry stood at 2.43 at the close of the market yesterday.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This industry, currently bearing a Zacks Industry Rank of 156, finds itself in the bottom 39% echelons of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 155, placing it within the bottom 39% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report